pytorch/pytorch/torch/csrc/jit/codegen/onednn/README.md

 # Pytorch - oneDNN Graph API Bridge
 This integration will add the infrastructure of a new PyTorch JIT graph fuser based on oneDNN Graph API.
 The oneDNN Graph API provides flexible API for aggressive fusion.
 The current preview2 version supports fusion for FP32 inference.

+## Graph Optimization
+We have registered optimization passes in the custom pre-passes set of PyTorch:

+1. Alias and mutation reduction

+    The operators of oneDNN graph are pure functional while PyTorch has operators in in-place forms or create views for buffer sharing.
+    Due to the semantic gaps between the backend operators and the PyTorch operators, we have a pass to reduce mutation with best effort at the beginning.

+2. Graph passing

+    With a PyTorch TorchScript graph, the integration maps PyTorch operators on the graph to the corresponding oneDNN Graph operators to form a backend graph.

+3. Partitioning

+    The backend selects regions to be fused in the graph and returns a list of partitions.
+Each partition corresponds to a set of fused operators.

+4. Graph rewriting

+    The original PyTorch JIT graph will be re-written based on the partitions returned from the backend.
+The operators in one partition will be grouped together to form a JIT operator, referred to as a oneDNN Graph fusion group.

+5. Layout propagation

+    This pass is to eliminate unnecessary layout conversions at partition boundaries.
+We set different formats to the output of a partition so that the backend could perform layout conversion internally.
+When `ANY` is set, the layout at boundaries will be fully decided by the backend.
+Otherwise, the backend should follow the layout set by PyTorch.
+Currently, we set `ANY` layout for a tensor that's an output of a oneDNN Graph partition, and an input to another.

+## Graph Executor
+During runtime execution of a (re-written) PyTorch JIT graph, oneDNN graph partitions will be dispatched to the oneDNN graph JIT variadic Operator.
+Inside the oneDNN graph JIT Op, input PyTorch tensors of each partition will be mapped to oneDNN graph tensors.
+The partition will then be [compiled](https://spec.oneapi.io/onednn-graph/latest/programming_model.html#partition) and [executed](https://spec.oneapi.io/onednn-graph/latest/programming_model.html#compiled-partition).
+The output oneDNN graph tensor will be mapped back to PyTorch tensors to be fed to the next operator on the PyTorch JIT graph.

 ## Tests

 ```bash